marbatlle/multiAffinity/README.md

 # Overview

-Study how gene desregulation propagates on a (multilayer) network.
-This is the framework of the complete workflow:
+Study how gene desregulation propagates on a (multilayer) network, following the approach detailed in this this [video](https://www.youtube.com/watch?v=1tcwczu47aI&t=10s).
+This is the simplified framework of this bioinformatics analysis:
 <br>

 ![Workflow](img/multiAffinity_workflow.png)

-For a more detailed approach on the methodology, we made this [video](https://www.youtube.com/watch?v=1tcwczu47aI&t=10s)

 <br>
 <br>